-In October 2017, Transphorm Technology issued an unsecured subordinated convertible promissory note (the "Yaskawa Note") to Yaskawa in the aggregate principal amount of \$15.0 million.
-The Yaskawa Note accrues interest at the rate of 1.0% per annum, and principal plus interest is due on the earlier of September 30, 2022, or the occurrence of an event of default or a change of control of us.
-Any or all of the outstanding principal and accrued interest under the Yaskawa Note is convertible at the option of the holder into shares of our common stock at a conversion price of \$5.12 per share, up to a maximum of 3,076,171 shares.
-As of April 15, 2020, \$15.0 million of principal and \$0.4 million of accrued interest remains outstanding on the Yaskawa Note
+In October 2017, we issued an unsecured subordinated convertible promissory note to Yaskawa in the aggregate principal amount of \$15.0 million.
+The note accrues interest at the rate of 1.0% per annum, and principal plus interest is due on the earlier of September 30, 2022, or the occurrence of an event of default.
+Any or all of the outstanding principal and accrued interest under the note is convertible at the option of the holder into shares of our common stock at a conversion price of \$5.12 per share, up to a maximum of 3,076,171 shares.